Brands on Fire: Citi’s Head of Enterprise Marketing and Brand Engagement Talks Paralympics Sponsorship

 Chief Marketer: How did Citi come up with this specific campaign idea and approach?

 Tina Davis, Head of Enterprise Marketing and Brand Engagement at Citi: In marketing, we always talk about finding that insight that is going to be compelling in your storytelling.
-We spent a lot of time with our athletes talking about what we could do in the para-movement because we wanted to be sensitive to the athletes and this desire not to be looked at as [an] athlete with a disability, but [rather] as a strong human being who is an incredible athlete.
+We spent a lot of time with our athletes talking about what we could do in the Para movement because we wanted to be sensitive to the athletes—and this desire not to be looked at as [an] athlete with a disability, but [rather] as a strong human being who is an incredible athlete.

 We met with some of them and talked about what it means to be a Paralympian and what they like about it.
 And one of the things that we found really interesting is that they like to be stared at.
-They’re like, “yes, stare at me,” in the sense of, stare at me because of my athletic ability, not because of my disability.
+They say, “yes, stare at me,” in the sense of, stare at me because of my athletic ability, not because of my disability.
 That became the kernel of the idea that led to the “Stare at Greatness” campaign that we launched in 2020.
 And we kept building on it in ’22.

-Then for ’24, we touched base again with athletes.
+Then for ’24, we touched base again with the athletes.
 Another insight that they shared with us is this notion of random people on the street asking them, “what happened to you?”
 We flipped that on its head.
-Instead of “what happened to you” physically (or, sometimes they’re invisible disabilities) [it’s] what happened to them in their sport.
+Instead of “what happened to you” physically (or, sometimes they’re invisible disabilities), [it’s] what happened to them in their sport.
 Let me tell you about what happened to me on the basketball court.
 Let me tell you what happened to me in the pool.
 Let me tell you how I won a gold medal.

 CM: Why has Citi focused more on the Paralympics in recent years?
 How is that working from a business perspective?